Expedition 44 is a covenant community dedicated to cultivating a discipleship culture that is wholly devoted to King Jesus.

 Expedition 44 was founded by Dr. Will Ryan.
 It represents a way of life wholly devoted to living as a disciple of Jesus.
 It is made up of a global assembly of believers united to the Kingdom of Jesus.
-Dr Ryan and Matt Mouzakis co-host a YouTube channel based on Biblical Theology called Expedition 44 that has more than 40,000 subscribers world wide.
+Dr Ryan and Matt Mouzakis co-host a YouTube channel based on Biblical Theology called Expedition 44 that has about 100,000 subscribers world wide.
 There are also various small groups, Bible studies, weekend retreats, and conferences associated with Expedition 44.

 The notion of the “image” doesn’t refer to a particular spiritual endowment, a secret “property”…The image is a vocation, a calling.
 It is the call to be an angled mirror, reflecting God’s wise order into the world and reflecting the praises of all creation back to the Creator.
 That is what it means to be the royal priesthood: looking after God’s world is the royal bit, summing up creation’s praise is the priestly bit.